terryaney/Documentation.Camelot/README.md

         rbl-label-title="Verify Mobile Telephone"
         rbl-action-calculate="true"
         rbl-input-selector=".main input"
+        rbl-action-continue="common/mobile-verification"
         data-input-action="verify">here</a> to verify your mobile phone.
 ```

 1. rbl-label-title - sets title
 1. rbl-action-calculate - host application will calculate if modal is confirmed
 1. rbl-input-selector - only inputs within the element with class 'main' will be processed
+1. rbl-action-continue - the endpoint api to call when continue is clicked.
 1. data-input-action - create an input named iAction='verify' to pass into the modal application's CalcEngine

 See [rbl-modal Attribute Details](#rbl-modal-Attribute-Details) for more information on attributes available on `rbl-modal` elements.